Hilary Duff Increases Security Following ‘Scary’ Robbery At Her Home But Is Thankful No One Got Hurt

 A post shared by Hilary Duff (@hilaryduff) on

-During an interview with People, Duff shared some advice for new mothers saying that they shouldn’t “put too much pressure” on themselves and “really enjoy the days as they come.”
+During an interview with People, Duff shared some advice for new mothers, saying that they shouldn’t “put too much pressure” on themselves and “really enjoy the days as they come.”

 She added that “every baby is different” and “every style of parenting is different.”
 Her advice was to find what works for you that you can “feel confident” about.